Learn four ways to introduce a common project vocabulary in your freelance business so you can better communicate and

 To make communication between you and your client as easy as possible, you need a shared, common vocabulary.
-At the start of the project, provide clients with education and resources that not only teach the correct vocabulary but help them better understand how to communicate more effectively with you throughout the project.
+At the start of the project, provide clients with bonus education and resources that not only teach the correct vocabulary but help them better understand how to communicate more effectively with you throughout the project.

-I do this by giving the client a comprehensive educational guide that explains the anatomy of a website, the correct terms for different parts of a website, and even best practices to keep in mind while we’re working on the design and development of their website.
+I do this by giving the client a comprehensive educational guide that explains the anatomy of a website, the correct terms for different parts of a website, and even best practices to keep in mind while we’re working on the website design and development.

 2. Explain Terms And Technical Jargon

-Websites and blogs, ecommerce platforms, membership sites, courses, and learning management systems are technical and complex, and for those who don’t work in this industry daily, they can be overwhelming and confusing.
+Websites and blogs, ecommerce sites, membership sites, courses, and learning management systems are technical and complex, and for those who don’t work in this industry daily, they can be overwhelming and confusing.
 Designers and developers don’t think twice about using industry jargon because it’s part of their everyday vernacular.
 These same terms, however, often make no sense to clients.
 The first few times a client hears an acronym or word they don’t understand, they’ll ask what it means.
 But if it happens repeatedly, eventually they stop asking — and that’s when trouble brews.

 As a designer or developer, your job is to make the process of building a website as easy and simple for the client as possible, which means using plain language or teaching them the jargon they need to understand as website owners.

 - I show empathy by reminding them that websites are highly technical and reassure them that no client knows everything because that’s our job!
 This helps eliminate any nervousness the client may feel about asking for clarification.

 Giving clients tools to learn the proper language associated with their website, empowers, enables, and equips them to speak clearly and confidently about their site in the future — with you, with their hosting company, with their team, and with any other service provider.